itsapi/web-design/README.md

 > were after?
 Also updated links, what do you think of the orange color, do
 > you want me to change the shade?

+C:
+> That looks great, really like it, I'll try and get the font sorted out with
+> someone and a proper welcome message for you to put on the home page, but so
+> far I'm really impressed.
+Thanks

+M:
+> Awesome :) Glad you like it.
+>
+> I'm going away without proper internet for the next few days, I'll be back
+> on tuesday, so we'll start sorting out the forum and stuff then.

 * * *

 ###luckydrone